Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Signs Your Startup Is Ready for a Fractional CFO

-Many founders wait too long to bring in fractional CFO support, then find themselves scrambling to prepare for fundraising under time pressure.
+Many founders wait too long to bring in fractional CFO support, only acting when they need more than basic financial oversight and then find themselves scrambling to prepare for fundraising under time pressure.
 Recognizing warning signs early gives you time to build proper financial infrastructure.

 Burn Rate Exceeds 12 Months Revenue